25th DIVARTY Hosts DVAM Walk/Run to Raise Domestic Violence Awareness

-In a show of solidarity and commitment to a safer military community, the 25th Division Artillery (DIVARTY), 25th Inf.
-Div., hosted a Domestic Violence Awareness Month (DVAM) walk/run, Oct.
-4, 2023.
+SCHOFIELD BARRACKS, HI - In a show of solidarity and commitment to a safer military community, the 25th Division Artillery (DIVARTY) recently hosted a Domestic Violence Awareness Month (DVAM) walk/run.
 This event aimed to shine a light on the issue of domestic violence, a problem that impacts many families and individuals within the U.S. Army ranks.
 Soldiers, leaders, and families from across four battalions represented by wearing the color purple signifying their support for survivors of domestic violence.

+U.S. Army Col. Joseph A. Katz, the 25th Inf.
+DIVARTY commander, spoke about the “why” behind the event and the importance of recognizing the month, lamenting that, “One of the things we know about victims of domestic violence is that they often feel like they’re isolated.
+They feel like they’re alone, that they can’t go to anybody for help.
+So what we wanted to do this morning is we want to come out in numbers.
+We want to show them, you are not alone, we are here.
+Your friends are here, your teammates are here, and there are resources we can provide to you if you are in a bad situation so that we can help you out”.

 |Date Taken: